yewin-mm/spring-boot-jpa-docker-compose/README.md

 <a name="before-you-begin"></a>
 ### 🔔 Before you begin
-If you are new in Git, Github and new in Spring Boot configuration structure, <br>
+If you are new in Git, GitHub and new in Spring Boot configuration structure, <br>
 You should see basic detail instructions first in here [Spring Boot Application Instruction](https://github.com/yewin-mm/spring-boot-app-instruction)<br>
 If you are not good enough in basic API knowledge with Java Spring Boot, Docker basic and other spring basic knowledge, you should learn below example projects first. <br>
 Click below links.